CodingCellist/codingcellist.github.io/content/en/post/type-you-an-idris-part-1/index.md

 track of what rules you applied where (which is generally a good idea when writing formal proofs), this should be almost trivial.

+{{< spoiler text="If you have a shorter solution... (don't worry if not)" >}}

+If you read the above solution and thought "What on Earth??
+My solution is just one line", then you're likely correct (put it into Idris to check).
+There _is_ a much shorter solution, and I'll come back to it, but for now we're going to take the long route.

+{{< /spoiler >}}

 Let's start by lifting the `rotateLemma` to a new function using `<localleader>
 l`: